Data3rr/Res0luti0n/README.md

 - **Undetected by Virustotal**
 - **Windows defender disabler**
-- **Can inject any python code, it will of course be made undetectable by antivirus**
+- **Can inject any python code, it will of course be made undetectable**
 - **Easy to use**
 - **Quick use**